Introduction to Formulas

 You can use the formula examples below to draw inspiration for when you create your own formulas.
-Please do not hesitate to reach out to our great support team should you have any questions!
+Alternatively, read our KPI Inspiration articles or visit the Plecto Store and install ready-made dashboards for your integrations.

 Conversion Rate (%)

 This formula will divide the number of won deals by the total number of deals to return the conversion rate of won deals.
 The format of the formula must be set to "Percent" for this formula to work as intended.